Sole Proprietorship Compliance

 - Trade License: It is obtained from local municipal authorities and is necessary for businesses operating within city limits.

-- FSSAI License: It is compulsory for companies involved in food-related activities, including manufacturing, trading, and distribution.
+- FSSAI License: This is compulsory for companies involved in food-related activities, including manufacturing, trading, and distribution.

-- Professional Tax Registration: It is required in states where professional tax is applicable.
+- Professional Tax Registration: This is required in states where professional tax is applicable.

 - Import-Export Code (IEC): It is essential for businesses engaged in international trade.